Find out more about conveyancing in Brighton

 How much does conveyancing in Brighton cost?

 Each conveyancing transaction is unique, meaning the total cost will depend on a number of factors, such as the value of the property.
-A Brighton conveyancing transaction will include several charges, including solicitor and Land Registry fees, costs for a surveyor and Stamp Duty Land Tax**.
+A Brighton conveyancing transaction will include several charges, including solicitor and Land Registry fees, costs for a surveyor and Stamp Duty Land Tax***.
 The final bill will also include fees for searches and bank transfers.
-For an idea of conveyancing costs in Brighton, check out our guide to average conveyancing fees in 2020.
+For an idea of conveyancing costs in Brighton, check out our guide to average conveyancing fees.

 The conveyancing process explained